ELIXIR-Belgium/elixir-toolkit-theme/pages/example_pages/general_page.md

 ---

-This page is the most complete general page example in the demo site.
+This page is the most complete general page example in this website.
 It combines contributor metadata, page citation, support information, related pages and several external guidance collections.
 It also mentions {% tool "github" %} in the body text so the tools and resources table can be tested from an inline tag.

 ## What this page demonstrates